The Ultimate Guide to Scrum Master Helpers

 Coaching and Mentoring

-• Agile mindset and practices: They act as Agile coaches, educating and guiding the team in adopting Agile principles and practices.
+- Agile mentality and approach: They will serve as Agile coaches, both teaching and leading the team on the way toward Agile attitude and practices.

 Process Improvement